alaffin12/stackedit/Bastion.md

 **Chapel**
 Upkeep: 66 gp/week
 Upgrades: Sacristy
-*Bless Water.* Creates two vial of holy water, which will be waiting at the bastion to be picked up when the party next returns.
+*Bless Water.* Creates two vials of holy water, which will be waiting at the bastion to be picked up when the party next returns.
 Costs 5 gp.
-*Empower the Divine.* A divine spell caster receives a +1 bonus to spell save DCs and spell attack rolls for the next week.
-Costs 10 gp.
+*Empower the Divine.* A divine spell caster receives a +1 or +2  bonus to spell save DCs and spell attack rolls for the next week.
+Costs 10 gp for +1 or 100 gp for +2.
 *Sacred Relic.* A divine spell caster's holy symbol becomes imbued with the magical powers of one of the following magic items for the next week: pearl of power, periapt of wound closure, ring of water walking, sending stones, staff of the adder, staff of the python, wand of magic detection.
 Costs 200 gp.
 *Clerical Services.* Sell clerical services to the community.
 Offsets the cost of upkeep.
 Earns 20 gp.